Yermehyaw/alx-higher_level_programming/0x06-python-classes/README.md

 0: An empty class that defines a square.

-1: Another class that is defined by another py script
+1: Another class with size defined as a private attr

-2:
+2: class now has its size attr guarded

+3: class has an added area merhod which returns the area of the square